 - Top evenly with chicken, pepper strips and pineapple and finish with the mozzarella.

-- Bake 6-8 minutes.
+- Bake 6 to 8 minutes.
 Let the pizza rest 5 minutes.

 - Sprinkle evenly with carrots, zucchini, cilantro and green onions.
 Drizzle remaining sauce over the pizza.
 Slice and serve.